 What is Considered Fair Spousal Maintenance in Illinois?

 According to the statute, (750 ILCS 5/504), ***“the court may grant a temporary or permanent maintenance award for either spouse in amounts and for periods of time as the court deems just, without regard to marital misconduct, in gross or for fixed or indefinite periods of time, and the maintenance may be paid from the income or property of the other spouse after consideration of all relevant factors, including:

 1. The income and property of each party, including marital property apportioned and non-marital property assigned to the party seeking maintenance

 2. The needs of each party

 3. The present and future earning capacity of each party

-4. Any impairment of the present and future earning capacity of the party seeking maintenance due to that party devoting time to domestic duties or having forgone or delayed education, training, employment or career opportunities due to the marriage
+4. Any impairment of the present and future earning capacity of the party seeking maintenance due to that party devoting time to domestic duties or having foregone or delayed education, training, employment or career opportunities due to the marriage

 5. The time necessary to enable the party seeking maintenance to acquire appropriate education, training, and employment, and whether that party is able to support him or herself through appropriate employment or is the custodian of a child making it appropriate that the custodian not seek employment